GafaMX/GFtheme/README.md

 Is important include always the open and close tags, don't do it using only the same tag to open and close.

-It means, never use this:
+It means, NEVER DO THIS:

     ...
     <section data-gf-theme="combo-list" />
     ...

-Always use it this way:
+ALWAYS USE IT THIS WAY:

     ...
     <section data-gf-theme="combo-list"></section>